Rush Limbaugh on a cutting edge societal evolution.

 Exactly.

-That's exactly what they're gonna do.
+That's exactly what they're going to do.

 I mean, we're so far down the rabbit hole, it doesn't matter.

-You're a bigot, mean spirited.
+You're a bigot, mean-spirited.

 Now, what if the next Republican presidential candidate tries as his appeal, a Reagan-esque appeal to the goodness and decency of the American people and says in his campaign that he believes that the American people can rise to the challenge, that it's in them and that they have the desire and the ability and wants to try to inspire and motivate people to get out of that cycle of dependence that they're in.